Bedrock-Addons/Android/README.md

 ![easy-image-sharing](https://github.com/user-attachments/assets/e76bce8f-37a4-4cd3-a479-665d289999bd)

 Welcome to the new and improved Bedrock Addons.
-We've made significant improvemtns since the original success and eventual disappearance.
+We've made significant improvements since the original success and eventual disappearance.

 Release Notes:
 - AndroidX migration